Total Knee Arthroplasty Recovery

 Technology Is Changing Knee Replacement and TKA Recovery

 Technology is transforming the way joint replacement surgeries are performed.
 With technology comes the evolution of medical procedures such as MAKO Robotic Joint Replacement Surgery.
 JOI prides itself in being on the cutting edge of such medical procedures.
 Learn more about it HERE!

 Related Articles: Total Hip Replacement FAQ and Arthritis Overview.

 To schedule for physical therapy after a TKA, please call 904-858-7045.

-To make an appointment with a JOI Knee Orthopedic Specialist today call (904) 564-2000.
+To make an appointment with a JOI Knee Orthopedic Specialist today call (904) 564-2000 or schedule online.
 You can also click on the book an appointment button below!

 By: Emily Barton, PT